gottfriedleibniz/lmprof/README.md

   - Various techniques exist for aggregating functions: shared `GCObject` pointers, Lua closure pointers, hashing the fields of `lauxlib.pushfuncname`, function call site (e.g., parent line number) information, etc. See the `LMPROF_BUILTIN` build option.

 1. Profile records are maintained in a parent/child [structure](src/collections/lmprof_hash.h).
-That structure can then be [formatted](src/lmprof_report.h) into a Lua table or written to a file as a Lua compatible table.
+That structure can be [formatted](src/lmprof_report.h) into a Lua table, a [string](https://www.lua.org/manual/5.4/manual.html#pdf-load) representation of the table, or written to file as a Lua [script](https://www.lua.org/manual/5.4/manual.html#pdf-dofile).

   - Future iterations may alleviate this condition, e.g., a graph structure per coroutine.